THUwangcy/ReChorus/README.md

 This is also our public implementation for the paper:

-Chenyang Wang, Min Zhang, Weizhi Ma, Yiqun Liu, and Shaoping Ma.
-2020.
+*Chenyang Wang, Min Zhang, Weizhi Ma, Yiqun Liu, and Shaoping Ma.
 [Make It a Chorus: Knowledge- and Time-aware Item Modeling for Sequential Recommendation]().
 In SIGIR'20.*

 **Please cite this paper if you use our codes.
 Thanks!**